apple/swift-migration-guide/Guide.docc/CommonProblems.md

 #### Asynchronous Requirements

-_Synchronous_ protocol requirements require that either the isolation of implementations matches the exact isolation of the requirement, or the implementation is `nonisolated`, meaning it can be called from any isolation domain without risk of data races.
-Making a requirement asynchronous offers a lot more flexibility over the isolation of implementations.
+For methods that implement synchronous protocol requirements, either the isolation of method must match the isolation of the requirement exactly, or the method must be `nonisolated`, meaning it can be called from any isolation domain without risk of data races.
+Making a requirement asynchronous offers a lot more flexibility over the isolation in conforming types.

 ```swift
 protocol Feedable {